 If this was a blind tasting, I'd be convinced I was having a variation of a slightly salted peanut butter ice cream.
 My daughters also believe it's like raw cookie dough too.
 Except it's not.
 It's moreish, sophisticated and healthy too.

 After tasting the most popular Japanese ice creams on our family trip, our unanimous choice was this one.
-Even over the most powerful Matcha green tea, tasted from Tokyo, Koyoto, Nara, Osaka, Kinosaki, Kanazawa to Shirikiwa-go.
+Even over the most powerful Matcha green tea, tasted from Tokyo, Koyoto, Nara, Osaka, Kinosaki, Kanazawa to Shirikiwa-go, this one was the winner.

 What is Black Sesame Ice Cream Made Of?

 Straight after tasting the black sesame ice cream, we headed to the nearest Japanese store to find black sesame.
 Antoine and the girls were so inspired and determined we had to make this at home.
-So straight away I got to developing this recipe.
-It's simple with only black sesame, egg yolks, whole milk, cream, sugar and a little salt as ingredients.
+So straight away I developed this recipe.
+It's simple with 6 ingredients: black sesame seeds, egg yolks, whole milk, a little cream, sugar and a little salt as ingredients.

 How to Make Black Sesame Ice Cream